Gambling therapy for lasting change and well-being

 People with gambling addictions often hide it from friends and family.
 This typically leads to feeling alone.
-Group therapy helps build a support network of people with gambling addictions overcoming the same issues.
-In group therapy for gambling addiction, people share their experiences, struggles, and successes in hopes of helping other people and receiving advice from others.
+Group gambling therapy helps build a support network of people with gambling addictions overcoming the same issues.
+In group therapy for gambling addiction, people share their experiences, struggles, and successes to help one another and receive support and guidance.

-Cognitive-behavioral therapy or CBT focuses on self-defeating thoughts and behaviors.
-This is highly beneficial for individuals who suffer from gambling addiction, as CBT helps correct the delusional thinking of compulsive gambling, such as believing one can win despite the devastating losses.
+Cognitive-behavioral therapy (CBT) is a type of therapy often used to facilitate group and individual therapy sessions.
+CBT focuses on self-defeating thoughts and behaviors.
+This is highly beneficial for people who suffer from gambling addiction as CBT helps correct the delusional thinking of compulsive gambling, such as believing you can win despite the devastating losses.

-Gambling rehab treatment may include medication-assisted treatment depending on co-occurring mental health disorders.
-For example, mental health issues such as bipolar disorder can increase the cravings for gambling.
+Gambling therapy may include medication-assisted treatment depending on co-occurring mental health disorders.
+For example, mental health issues such as bipolar disorder can increase cravings for gambling.
 Managing the symptoms of bipolar disorder decreases the risk of relapse.

 If you suffer from a gambling problem or a mental health disorder, you’re not alone.
 More than 50 percent of Americans will get diagnosed with a behavioral health disorder during their lifetime.
 Fortunately, Renewed Light offers a range of outpatient therapy options and programs that can help you take back your life.
 Located in West Deptford, New Jersey, we serve all of New Jersey, Delaware, and Pennsylvania.